ymjaber/domain-base/docs/why-domainbase.md

 Domain models deserve first-class ergonomics.
 DomainBase focuses on:

-- Productivity: generate equality and infrastructure glue instead of writing it by hand
+- **Productivity**: generate equality and infrastructure glue instead of writing it by hand
-- Safety: analyzers surface mistakes early with actionable code fixes
+- **Safety**: analyzers surface mistakes early with actionable code fixes
-- Performance: optimized equality; AOT-friendly; minimal allocations
+- **Performance**: optimized equality; AOT-friendly; minimal allocations
-- Clarity: small, well-named primitives instead of heavy frameworks
+- **Clarity**: small, well-named primitives instead of heavy frameworks
-- Interop: JSON converters, EF Core converters, and type converters when you need them
+- **Interop**: JSON converters, EF Core converters, and type converters when you need them

 ## When to use it